 LG UNVEILS A DAY IN A LIFE WITH “AFFECTIONATE INTELLIGENCE” AT LG WORLD PREMIERE

-Company Showcases Future of AI-Powered Customer Experiences Through CEO Keynote and Immersive Storytelling

 LAS VEGAS, Jan.
-6, 2025 — LG Electronics (LG) unveiled its vision for AI-powered customer experiences themed “Life’s Good 24/7 with Affectionate Intelligence” at the LG World Premiere event in Las Vegas on January 6, the eve of CES 2025, widely regarded as the world’s most influential tech event.
+6, 2025 — LG Electronics (LG) unveiled its vision for AI-powered customer experiences themed “Life’s Good 24/7 with Affectionate Intelligence” at the LG World Premiere event in Las Vegas on January 6, the eve of CES 2025.

 Over 1,000 attendees, including global media and partners, were present at the press conference, which was also livestreamed online.
-To showcase the full scope of LG’s Affectionate Intelligence-powered customer experience, the event stage was divided into three areas representing the various spaces in people’s lives, from the home to mobility and commercial spaces.
-The company, through engaging demonstrations highlighting real-life scenarios, made clear how its advanced AI will transform daily life for the better.
+Showcasing the full scope of the LG Affectionate Intelligence customer experience, the event stage was divided into three areas representing the various spaces in people’s lives, from the home to mobility and commercial spaces.
+Through engaging demonstrations highlighting real-life scenarios, LG has made clear how the company’s advanced AI will transform daily life for the better.

-LG “Affectionate Intelligence” is redefining the conventional, technical understanding of AI by focusing on its potential to revolutionize the customer experience paradigm.
-This concept leverages AI technology to better understand and empathize with customers, delivering more personalized and differentiated experiences.
+LG “Affectionate Intelligence” is redefining the conventional, technical understanding of AI by focusing on its potential to enhance the customer experience.
+This concept leverages AI technology to better understand and empathise with customers, delivering more personalised and differentiated experiences.

 The LG World Premiere kicked off with a video titled “Less Artificial, More Human,” followed by a keynote speech delivered by LG CEO William Cho.